R If Statement

 [1] "Number is even."

-Check if Strings are Equal using If
+Check if strings are equal using R if statement

 In this example, we use If-statement to check if two strings are equal.
 If str1 and str2 are the strings, then the condition to check if these two strings are equal is str1 == str2.